0virusdetect/php-mvc-startup/README.md

 <-------- running this online as a root directory ----------->

-then add .htaccess file in root folder upload all the files and then go to config/routes.php
+then add .htaccess file in root folder
-$base_uri = '/mvc_startup';
-change this line into your website link
-$base_uri = 'yourwebsitelink/';

 then run your website